"On The Back Fence"

 Keeping corn in crib feeders often makes the difference in whether or not pheasants survive the winter months.
 Monthly corn pick ups are scheduled for the FIRST Saturday of each month, through March, from 10 am to 2 pm

 Both cob and shelled corn will be available.
 Please be prepared to show proof of membership in SCPF.
 Your cooperation in picking up corn during the scheduled pick up times is appreciated & will be the only day of the month that corn will be available.
-Any questions concerning this, please contact President Jim Legg @ 1.507.665.6300
+Any questions concerning this or directions, please contact President Jim Legg @ 1.507.665.6300

 To Roman & Ruth Hoofhower for hosting our chapter’s corn pick-up days throughout the winter months at their farm in